After completing his National Service in Singapore, Mark Ng joined the creative community at NUA.

 When I started, it was two years since I studied design because I was in the army.
 So I came in with a pure goal – to do digital work.
 I wouldn’t say I’m an expert or anything but I learned how to code and how to make websites and most recently I learned how to design and make an actual iPhone/Android app.
 It’s really interesting and there’s a lot to learn.
 But I have these skills from the past – in printing and publishing – and I haven’t been able to show that.
 What I’m planning to do for the final project is to show all my skills and to make something that will get me a job.

 I want to work for a digital agency, designing user interfaces and user experience.
 But to be realistic, I don’t know if I have enough experience.
 Ideally I would work for an agency, but my main goal is to get a job.
 You’ve got to start somewhere and the UK is the place to get experience.

 Norwich is great.
 It’s everything I thought an English city would be.
 Quiet, nice, friendly people, cafes, pubs, pubs – more pubs!
 In a sense, it kind of reminds me of my neighbourhood back home in Singapore: quiet but lots of people and you have everything you need.
 I’ve been in London three or four times and it’s not that I don’t like it, but I’m the kind of person who just wants to see friends, go to the pub and have a pint.
 I can do that here.

-Meet Graphic Communication graduate, Mark Ng at the British Council Education UK Exhibition on 11 March 2017.Register now for this event →
+Meet Graphic Communication graduate, Mark Ng at AUG Singapore on 28 February 2018.
+Find out about careers in digital design at this special event.Register now for this event →

 Snap.Web.
 Image credit: Mark Ng, Degree Show website